 ESO was founded by Umberto Veronesi and Laudomia Del Drago in 1982, with the aim of contributing to the reduction of deaths from cancer due to late diagnosis and/or inadequate treatment.

 Leading oncologists from around the world played a key role in founding of the School.
 They include Sir Michael Peckham, then a UK-based international leader in radiotherapy, best known for pioneering the technique of mantle field radiation; Franco Cavalli, a Swiss haematologist who led efforts to develop medical oncology as a recognised discipline in Europe, and was a founder member of the European Society for Medical Oncology; Louis Denis a urologist from Antwerp, who had been instrumental in setting up the European Organisation for Research and Treatment of Cancer; and Bob Pinedo, who at the time was co-editing Cancer Chemotherapy with Bruce Chabner, deputy director of the US National Cancer Institute, and was practising translational research at his Utrecht base in the Netherlands long before there was a word for it.

-The School's partners, staff - more than 50 people based at offices in Milan, Bellinzona, Cairo and Moscow - and supporters all over the world, including more than 1000 lecturers and experts and more than 20,000 alumni, continue to be crucial to the success of ESO.
+The School's partners, staff - more than 50 people based at offices in Milan and Bellinzona - and supporters all over the world, including more than 1000 lecturers and experts and more than 20,000 alumni, continue to be crucial to the success of ESO.

 A more detailed history of ESO’s first 30 years can be found in Learning to Care: ESO at 30, which can be downloaded as a pdf here (7.5MB).